 <MAP-OF-CONCEPTS> -> (<ATOMIC-IDEA> | <MAP-OF-CONCEPTS>)+

-For example, the starting note of a university course is usually a map of concepts, containing the individual concepts seen during classes, and the sub-topics as a map of concepts.
+For example, the starting note of a university course is usually a map of concepts, containing the individual concepts seen during classes, and sub-topics as maps of concepts.

-Trying to break down complex ideas into small, self-contained pieces, makes it easier to reference and integrate with other notes.
-While organizing the concepts as an outline it is perfect to build the structured understanding you need for classes.
+Breaking complex ideas into small, self-contained pieces makes them easier to reference and integrate with other notes.
+Organizing concepts as an outline builds the structured understanding needed for classes.

 Evergreen Notes

-When gaining new insights or a different perspective on a concept, I update the original note directly rather than scattering related thoughts across multiple ones.
-This approach creates a central, evolving hub of knowledge that grows across projects and subjects.
-It mirrors the way we actually understand concepts, refining, expanding, and deepening them as we encounter them in different contexts.
+When gaining new insights on a concept, I update the original note directly rather than scattering related thoughts across multiple ones.
+This creates a central, evolving hub of knowledge that grows across projects and subjects.
+It mirrors the way we actually understand things — refining, expanding, and deepening concepts as we encounter them in different contexts.

 Conclusion

-To do this, I have been using Obsidian for the last 3 years because it aligns well with these principles.
-But the truth is, you don’t need any fancy software to implement this approach.
+To do this, I’ve been using Obsidian for the last three years because it aligns well with these principles.
+But the truth is, you don’t need any fancy software.
 Even plain text files can be enough to build a system that works for you.
 What matters most is not the tool but the mindset: focusing on understanding, letting structure emerge naturally, and making knowledge truly your own.